dawoodjee/zeroinvoice/docs/developer_guide.rst

 Developer Guide
 ===============

-This guide will provide an overview of ZerosInvoice.
+This guide will provide an overview of Zero Invoice.
 If anything’s unclear please send us an email, we’re always working to improve it.

 The application is written in PHP using the `Laravel <http://laravel.com/>`_ framework, the full list of libraries can be found on our `GitHub <https://www.zeroinvoice.com>`_ page.